 Once done, the option Switch to closed-access mode can be selected to change the default open-access mode to the token-based participation mode.

 Subsequently, the token participant list is automatically created.

-Restoring Previous Token Table
+Restoring Previous Participant Table

 The admin interface then displays a summary of the token table that contains the total number of records, with no unique token, invitations set, opted out, screened out and surveys completed.

-Token Table Summary
+Participant Table Summary

-In order to fill a token table with participants, several different approaches can be selected: add participants and their details manually, auto-create masses of dummy tokens or import participant lists from CSV (comma-separated values) files or LDAP (lightweight directory access protocol) queries.
+In order to fill a participant table with participants, several different approaches can be selected: add participants and their details manually, auto-create masses of dummy tokens or import participant lists from CSV (comma-separated values) files or LDAP (lightweight directory access protocol) queries.

 Creating Participant List

 When adding participants manually, all the necessary details such as name, email address, validity date range etc. need to be provided.